 *Continue to the end of this post for printable step-by-step instructions.

-How to Properly Store Colored Rice
+How to Store Colored Rice

 Second, store the rice in an airtight container.
-A Mason jar or plastic bag will work perfectly.
+A Mason jar or Ziplock bag will work perfectly.
 And finally, keep the rice out of direct sunlight.
-Sunshine will cause the colors to fade over time.
+Sunlight will cause the colors to fade over time.

 With proper storage, your dyed rice will keep its color for months.